Bihar Regiment: Regimental Insignia and Traditions

 At raising, Lieutenant Colonel JRH Tweed selected an insignia that had the words “THE BIHAR REGT” in the centre with “ASOKA SHER SHAH” in a semi-circle below.
 Later on, when the army headquarters asked Tweed to create an emblem for the regiment, he chose one that depicted two rivers of Bihar.
-The was not very popular with both the officers and the men.
+This was not very popular with either the officers or the men.
 Captain Habibullah Khan Khattak, as acting Commanding Officer, 1st Bihar Battalion (Later Major General in Pakistan Army) adopted the present crest from the three headed lions of Ashoka in 1941.
 In 1945, the then Governor of Bihar, Sir Thomas Rutherford when visiting 1st Bihar at Shillong was so impressed with the regimental crest, that he requested Lieutenant Colonel Khattak's permission to adopt the emblem for the Bihar Government.
 The Bihar Government then published gazette notification in May 1945 adopting the crest.
 Post Independence, the Government of India too adopted the three headed Ashoka lions as Government of India's Crest.